-In layman’s terms, forking software means taking the blockchain software in a different direction, or, in other words, changing it.
+In layman’s terms, forking software means changing the blockchain software, or taking it in a different direction than was originally planned.

-But, because so many folks are all using the software, changing it requires consensus, which can be a difficult process.
+But, because so many folks are all using the software, changing it requires everyone’s to agree (consensus), which can be a difficult process.